Autarkies/Autarkies.github.io/results.md

 ```
 I. DQBF Track QBFEVAL'18:
    With improved SAT-encodings and running standard SAT-solvers,
-   we where able to compute the normalforms quite easily for all 334 instances
+   we where able to compute the normalforms for all 334 instances
    in the DQBF track of [QBFEVAL'18](http://www.qbflib.org/qbfeval18.php).
+   All normalforms have been computed within a total time of 9000s.
+   (We remark that finding an autarky is quick, and most of the
+   time is spent on proving unsatisfiability.)

    There are exactly 4 instances with non-trivial A1-autarkies.
+   330 instances are E1+A1-lean (have no non-trivial E1- or A1-autarky).

+   From the remaining 4 instances, all are E1-lean, one is A1-satisfiable,
+   one is E1+A1-satisfiable, and the remaining two instances are not E1+A1-satisfiable,
+   but allow A1-autarkies eliminating in both cases around 80% of variables
+   and clauses (while adding E1 does not change this).

    Two of them are indeed A1-satisfiable.
 ```